 Osteoporosis is characterized by microarchitectural deterioration of bone tissue that leads to decreased bone mass and bone fragility.
 The major processes responsible for osteoporosis are accelerated bone loss during the perimenopausal period (mid-50s to the sixth decade in women and the seventh decade in men) and beyond and, to a lesser extent, poor bone mass acquisition during adolescence.
 Both processes are regulated by genetic and environmental factors.
 Reduced bone mass, in turn, is the result of varying combinations of hormone deficiencies, inadequate nutrition, decreased physical activity, comorbidity, and the effects of drugs used to treat various medical conditions.

-The term primary osteoporosis is now used ...
+The term primary osteoporosis is ...